Fishing - The Best Baits For Crappie Fishing

 How to Fish Crappie Baits Around Cover

 Crappie rarely roam aimlessly.
-Even when they move, they usually do so along predictable routes.
+Even when they move, they usually follow predictable paths.
 That is why structure and edges matter so much.
+Look for:

 A good habit is to cast beyond the target and work the bait toward it.
 Crappie often sit just off the thickest cover, where they can strike without committing to the densest part of the structure.